blubars/blubars.github.io/_posts/2016-09-14-iceland-trip.markdown

 Hotsprings Option on Map: [http://hotpotic/eland.com/]

 Things I missed, but would like to do if I go back:
-* Þríhnúkagígur volcano: The world's only volcano you can enter
+* ÃžrÃ­hnÃºkagÃ­gur volcano: The world's only volcano you can enter
-* Eyjafjallajökull -- volcano erupted in 2010, causing massive disruption to European flights.
+* EyjafjallajÃ¶kull -- volcano erupted in 2010, causing massive disruption to
+  European flights.
 Featured in Secret Life of Walter Mitty.
 We drove near, but it was very foggy and we were short on time.
 * Ice cave -- really can only do this in the winter.